Nikita-Pardeshi/anly_590_final_project_deliverable/Readme.md

 We have finalized on 2 models - Faster RCNN and YOLOv5 majorly due to their speed and accuracy.

+#### Folder structure details

+Each model related information are separated into 2 modules/ folders and provided here each of which contains a model and result fodler.
+To get a detailed understanding of the project, it might be a good idea to start on the Project Summary.

 #### Relevant Folders

 Due to the vast size of the models, dataset etc., we have put all the relevant files under organized folders as below.